cxzhu/Paired-Tag/README.md

 After these, the fastq files of each sub-libraries were then converted to cell-counts matrices.

-For combined step 1 and 2, please see also https://github.com/cxzhu/Paired-Tag/tree/master/pipeline.

 ## 3 Merge sub-libraries for downstream analysis
 The last round of combinatorial index is PCR indexing (sub-libraries).